info201b-au2022/project-mcaldaer/docs/p01-proposal.md

 ### ***Expected Implications:***
 Implications from the data would help policymakers realize that change needs to occur.
 If the data shows that there is bias in the police’s uses of force, such as towards various racial or gender groups, it would be important to address the issue through policies that would minimize the inequality in which police use force or stop citizens.
 The data also points towards trends that are occurring within the Seattle Police Department, and significant patterns that are found could be mitigated through ways such as designing new policies to help officers handle their duties with less bias to reduce undesirable outcomes related to inequality against different groups.
-The geographical spread, along with the data, could also indicate connections to where issues lead to the presence of police are occurring more prominently, and could help policymakers decide laws that would alleviate those issues, including crimes, which would then potentially help decrease inequality in police force towards civilians simultaneously.
+The geographical spread, along with the data, could also indicate connections to where issues leading to the presence of police are occurring more prominently, and could help policymakers decide laws that would alleviate those issues, including crimes, which would then potentially help decrease inequality in police force towards civilians simultaneously.

 ### ***Limitations:***